Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems: Results

 where we have assumed the particle-number symmetry in the Hamiltonian and ${\bf t}$ is purely imaginary. $\hat A_k$ comprises the $k$-rank excitation and de-excitation operators, and Eq.~(\ref{eq:A}) is appropriately transformed to the qubit basis as Eq.~(\ref{eq:Am}).
 Then, it is easily seen that the expansion is complete in the sense that $e^{-i \Delta \beta \hat A}$ can generate any number-preserving state in principle.
-Furthermore, since the short time evolution $e^{-\Delta \beta \hat H} = 1 - \Delta \beta \hat H + O(\Delta \beta^2)$ is viewed as double substitutions of the reference state $|\Phi\rangle$ to first order, one can truncate $\hat A$ after the second term of Eq.~(\ref{eq:A=A1+A2}) to obtain a good approximation.
-The unitary with such $\hat A = \hat A_1 +\hat A_2$ is known as unitary coupled-cluster with generalized singles and doubles (UCCGSD), which has been shown to be satisfactorily accurate\cite{Lee19}, and we call QITE using this {\it ansatz} UCCGSD-based QITE in this article.
-In passing, Gomes et al. explored the UCCSD {\it ansatz} for QITE\cite{Gomes20}, which only includes the excitations with respect to the HF vacuum\cite{Barkoutsos18, Romero19}.
-Another attempt we have made in this article is to use only the fermion operators that appear in $\hat H$.
-This ``Hamiltonian-based QITE'' is in many cases nearly equivalent to the UCCGSD-based QITE.
-However, it not only effectively captures the symmetry in $\hat H$ by naturally avoiding the symmetry-forbidden excitations but also provides an opportunity to screen operators by removing excitations with small integrals $h_{pq}$ and $(pr|qs)$ below some threshold $\epsilon$, assuming that they do not play a significant role.
-We anticipate such screening may be beneficial for molecules that possess only approximate point-group symmetry, and especially for larger systems owning to the $1/r$ decay of $(pr|qs)$ in the localized orbital basis.
+Furthermore, since the short time evolution $e^{-\Delta \beta \hat H} = 1 - \Delta \beta \hat H + O(\Delta \beta^2)$ is viewed as one and two particle substitutions of the reference state $|\Phi\rangle$ to first order, one can truncate $\hat A$ after the second term of Eq.~(\ref{eq:A=A1+A2}) to obtain a good approximation.
+The unitary with such $\hat A = \hat A_1 +\hat A_2$ is known as unitary coupled-cluster with generalized singles and doubles (UCCGSD), which has been shown to be satisfactorily accurate in the context of VQE\cite{Lee19}, and we call QITE using this {\it ansatz} ``UCCGSD-based QITE'' in this article.
+In passing, Gomes et al. explored the UCCSD {\it ansatz} for QITE\cite{Gomes20}, which only includes the excitations with respect to the Hartree-Fock (HF) vacuum\cite{Barkoutsos18, Romero19}.

-One advantage of the above Fermionic-QITE over the original local treatment is that it maintains the symmetry of the Hamiltonian if any.
-Thus, the point-group symmetry can be easily taken into account in Eq.~(\ref{eq:A}).
-Furthermore, one can effectively remove spin contamination, which can especially become problematic in excited state calculations, by shifting the Hamiltonian with the $\hat S^2$ operator ({\it vide infra}).
-Another advantage is that the number of Pauli operators $\sigma_\mu$ scales polynomially, as opposed to $4^D$, which quickly becomes intractable with increasing $D$.
-Finally, it is relatively straightforward to extend the Fermionic-QITE to deal with excited states as will be seen below.

-In order for the present work to be as self-contained as possible, we re-derive the working equation of Fermionic-QITE.
-Indeed, our careful derivation slightly differs from the one in the original work, and we will demonstrate that this small difference provides a significant improvement in QITE.